flowdev/comb/error_handling.md

   safe point (`NoWayBack`).
   In general the input doesn't matter in this mode and nothing is looked at or consumed.
+  The **_record_** mode and friends exist so we don't have to parse from far back again and again.
+Because we would have to find a common ancestor of the erroring parser and the recovering `NoWayBack`.
+  We want to try parsing a couple of times with some input deleted and the waste would add up.

 collect:
 : This is really a sub-mode of **_record_**.